shuyangConnor/Discord-Clone/README.md

 ![Real-time Messaging](screenshots/manageRoles.png)

-### As an admin or moderator, you can create new channels in the server.
+### As an admin or moderator, you can also create new channels in the server.

 ![Real-time Messaging](screenshots/createChannel.png)

 ### Created new channel:

 ![Real-time Messaging](screenshots/createdNewChannel.png)

 ### You can invite other people with the randomly generated invite link if you are the admin or moderator.
-You can always generate a new link any time.
+You can always generate a new link at any time.

 ![Real-time Messaging](screenshots/inviteLink.png)